monsterbitar/RSBP/README.md

 Parameters are configured in the config.js and include:

-- `currency` - The three-character currency code, i.e. BTC, USD, IDR, ZAR
+- `language` - The two-letter language code, for example: 'en', 'sv'
-- `amount` - The amount in fiat currency to be converted to BTC
+- `currency` - The three-character currency code, for example: 'USD', 'EUR', 'CNY'
-- `address` - The Bitcoin address to be paid
+- `address` - The Bitcoin address that recieves payments.
-- `discount` - The discount percentage to be applied to the conversation rate
+- `discount` - The discount percentage (%), for example: '5'

 For a live demo, visit:
 https://payment.monsterbitar.se/